Kent State Golden Flashes: Rivalries

-In 2011, the two schools created the Wagon Wheel Challenge, which counts all athletic contests in the 15 sports where they compete head-to-head.
-Through a sponsorship agreement with PNC Financial Services it is known as the "PNC Wagon Wheel Challenge".
+In 2011, the two schools created the Wagon Wheel Challenge, which counts all athletic contests in the 14 sports where they compete head-to-head.
 Each sport is worth one point, awarded to the winning team.
 In sports with multiple meetings per season, whichever team wins the most games takes the full point.
 If the teams split the season's meetings, each school gets a half-point.
 For sports that only compete against each other as part of the conference championship meet, such as cross country, golf, and track and field, whichever team finishes higher in the championship meet is awarded the point.
 Games in the respective conference tournaments can also factor in to which school receives the point if the teams split their regular-season meetings, with the conference tournament meeting acting as a deciding game.
-Kent State took the first four seasons of the challenge, while the Zips claimed the overall challenge in 2015–16.
+Through the 2022–23 season, Kent State leads the challenge series 7–5 having won the first four seasons and the three most recent, with Akron taking five consecutive seasons in between including the shortened 2019–20 season.

 Kent State also has a long-standing rivalry with the Bowling Green Falcons from Bowling Green State University in Bowling Green, Ohio.
 The two are sister schools, created together by the Lowry Bill in 1910, and both have been members of the Mid-American Conference since Bowling Green joined in 1952, the season after Kent State.
 While both schools have primary rivals in their immediate geographic regions, the two football teams play annually for the Anniversary Award and during the 2009–10 season both schools competed for the Centennial Cup to celebrate the respective centennial anniversaries of each school.
 Points were awarded for every head-to-head matchup in the 14 sports offered at both schools.
 Kent State won the cup 13.5–7.5.